 The requirements for a civil wedding are similar to those in your home country, and documents must be forwarded to the marriage registry within 6 weeks of the ceremony.
 This is a basic list of legal documents that you will need to get married in Malta:

 - Photocopy of the main photo page of both the bride and groom’s passports; full, unabridged birth certificates showing the names of the parents of both spouses to be and these need to be authenticated by an attorney/solicitor.
+You have to make sure that the attorney is not one of those fraud case attorneys.
+Do your background research before hiring one.

 - For a first marriage, you will need a “Free Status” certificate.
 In most countries outside the UK and Ireland, this is in the form of a document showing that you are legally single and free to marry.
 This is usually obtained from the Interior Ministry or Department of Home Affairs in the country where you are domiciled.
 In Scotland and The Republic of Ireland the document is known as a ‘Certificate of no Impediment’, whereas in England, Wales and Northern Ireland, a Statutory Declaration is drawn up by a third party in the presence of a solicitor.